aws-samples/eks-workshop-v2/website/docs/aiml/deploy-monitor-genai-model/modeltraining.md

 ### Accessing the notebook

-We will be using the Jupyterhub's notebook created in the earlier step to train the model.
-Please use the below commands under section "Jupyter Notebook commands"
+We will be using the Jupyterhub's notebook created in the previous section to train the model.

-We will be uploading the notebook to the jupyterhub console.
-The UI is exposed using proxy and can be retrieved using the below command:
+The Jupyterhub UI is exposed using proxy and can be retrieved using the below command:

 ```bash timeout=300 wait=60